 - Using indexes to improve lookup speed

 Taking these steps can help ensure database performance doesn’t become too much of a bottleneck.

 Converting relational data structure to a network

-How relational data is modeled into a graph depends entirely on the data being visualized and the questions that need to be answered.
+How relational data is modeled as a graph depends entirely on the data being visualized and the questions you’re asking.